smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 *mapshaper* is a complex tool with many options [mapshaper WIKI](https://github.com/mbloch/mapshaper/wiki).
 In addition to simplification:

-* Convert between file formats
+* Convert between file formats;
-* Clip a layer of polygons, lines or points using polygons in a second layer
+* Clip a layer of polygons, lines or points using polygons in a second layer;
-* Erase parts of a polygon, line or point layer using a second polygon layer
+* Erase parts of a polygon, line or point layer using a second polygon layer;
-* Aggregate polygons by dissolving edges
+* Aggregate polygons by dissolving edges;
-* Join an external data table to a feature layer
+* Join an external data table to a feature layer;
-* Edit the attribute table
+* Edit the attribute table;
+* Create population weighted centroids.

 Other tools available are: